sessionjs/client/README.md

 ## Features

 - On-demand polling — you decide when to get new messages and whether instance should poll them (and poll settings like frequency) or work just for sending
-- Per-instance storage settings — you can attach sqlite storage to instance or use in-memory storage (default)
+- Per-instance storage and network settings — you can attach sqlite storage to instance or use in-memory storage (default)
 - Session.js can be used partially in browser to generate signatures and encrypted data clientside to send it to your proxy server.
 See this in action with [Session Web client](https://github.com/VityaSchel/session-web)!

 <details>